Brixx Bizapalooza Roundup

 Financial Forecasting (it’s easier than predicting the weather)

 One of the skills that all business owners will need is the confidence to do financial forecasting – one of our questions asked what people understood by the term.
 We had many exceptional and interesting answers.

 Here’s what I think – do you agree?

 Financial forecasting is all about trying to make educated guesses about the financial future of the business.
 This is something that becomes a little easier over time as you will have the past data to check your predictions against.

 Overcoming a fear of numbers and gaining confidence in the subject can come from many places – one of the best to start with is demystifying some of the jargon that surrounds it.
-If you’d like to learn more about some of the core financial terms that it’s important to know then check out our blog post on the subject here.
+Learn more about some of the core financial terms.

 Planning for the future

 Planning and finance are two topics that often go hand in hand, especially with what we do over here at Brixx.
 Financial forecasting is really just another way to say “planning for the future” in a numerical sense.
 However, planning comes in many forms and is probably a term that many business owners will already be tired of by the time they reach the end of their startup journey, but the planning never truly stops.

 During the chat we discussed a quote from Winston Churchill – “Plans are of little importance, but planning is essential”.